 If you’re beginning to realise that your e-commerce site conversion rate isn’t what you’d expect, it may be an indicator that your shopping cart needs looking into.
 Big changes like this mean carefully analysing and looking into why prospects fail to make that final transaction and make you your ROI.
 So with an average of 67% of customers leaving without purchasing from your site, why not follow some of the most effective ways to preventing shopping cart abandonment as followed:

 Keeping the number of steps required to make a purchase to a minimum.
 It’s been found that keeping these check out steps between one and seven, reduces the chance of consumers bouncing off the site.
 The example below clearly shows a four stage checkout, with the exact steps marked out so the consumer knows roughly how long it should take with no unexpected surprises.

 2. Keep it clean and clear:

 Making the process as smooth and easy as possible is the key to keeping people happy.
 Along with having a clean site, making directions clear is another way to reduce confusion.
-For example making the ‘Next’ and ‘checkout’ buttons visible.
-It is easy for some consumers to mistake these two buttons for the ‘delete’ or ‘clear’ buttons.
-Just by changing the colours to something more prominent, it can reduce risks of customers getting impatient with the checkout process. iLite’s website gives a good example of a clean checkout, the buttons are big enough to differentiate between them whilst also mixing up the colours.
+For example making the Next and checkout buttons visible.
+It is easy for some consumers to mistake these two buttons for the delete or clear buttons.
+Just by changing the colours to something more prominent, it can reduce risks of customers getting impatient with the checkout process. iLite’s website is a good example of a clean checkout, the buttons are big enough to differentiate between them whilst also mixing up the colours.

 The design of the page is just as important, always remember not to clutter the order page with loads of other products.
 Unless they are directly linked to the initial purchase, as indecisiveness can sometimes distract a customer from the overall process.
 The example below is of RiverIsland, they give just the right amount of space between the different sections while leaving suggested buys to the product page itself.